Dedicated NDIS Care

 Our Doctors

-Dr Brenden, a clinical podiatrist with over 29 years of podiatry experience, leads our team.
-He’s known for his caring nature, sense of humour, and ability to explain things in clear, understandable terms.
-He’s also one of Australia’s most trusted experts in lower limb health and a familiar face on Aussie TV and radio.
+Dr Brenden, a clinical Podiatrist, leads our team with over 30 years of podiatry experience.
+Known for his caring nature, sense of humour and ability to explain things in clear, understandable terms.
+Dr Brenden has extensive experience working with people in the all-abilities community.
+He’s also considered a foot, ankle and lower limb medical expert and as a result has become a familiar face on Australian TV and radio.
+Leading him to be one of the country’s most interviewed foot and lower limb experts

 He’s the past President of the Australian Podiatry Association and a passionate advocate for accessible, compassionate care.